jinndi/WGDashboard-sing-box/README.md

 > [!NOTE]
 > If the container(s) are already running, after any changes to the `compose.yml` file, you need to recreate the services using the command `docker compose up -d --force-recreate`.

+> [!WARNING]
+> WARP-related options will function only if the host does not block the Cloudflare API and the IP addresses required for establishing a WARP connection.

 ### *Environment variables of the `wgd` service.*